 Scotiabank Gold American Express Card

-Apply today and receive a bonus of 15,000 Scotia Rewards points when you spend $1,000 in the first 3 months of card membership.
+Apply today and earn up to 20,000 bonus Scotia Rewards points when you spend at least $1,000 in the first three months.

 - Purchase interest rate: 19.99%